getsetbro/blog/_posts/2015-03-02-prototype-driven-development.markdown

 **Conventions**

-SuitCSS is a reliable and testable styling methodology for component-based UI development.
-The SuitCSS naming convention helps to scope component CSS and make your widgets render more predictably.
+SUIT CSS is a reliable and testable styling methodology for component-based UI development.
+The SUIT CSS naming convention helps to scope component CSS and make your widgets render more predictably.

 + **.ComponentName** "Article"
 + **.ComponentName--modifierName** "Article--black"